Can Heir Property Be Sold in Alexandria, VA? Key Insights for Virginia House Heirs

 What is intestate succession, and how does it affect selling inherited property in Virginia?

 Intestate succession refers to the legal process by which an estate is distributed when a person dies without a will.
-In Virginia, this affects how the property is divided among heirs and may impact the sale process, especially if the ownership stakes are not clearly defined or if there are multiple heirs involved.
+In Virginia, this affects how property is divided among heirs and may impact the sale process, especially if ownership stakes are not clearly defined or if multiple heirs are involved.

 What documents are necessary for selling inherited property?